-We travel a lot (at least in our eyes).
-Scott normally has to take 3-4 work trips per year (I usually go on some of them), we take a two week hiking trip in the fall, and usually go somewhere over his winter break.
+We travel quite a bit.
+Scott normally has to take 3-4 work trips per year (I usually go on some of them), we take a two-week hiking trip in the fall and usually go somewhere over his winter break (you can read about our travels here).
 When we are home we often take day or weekend trips to the mountains to hike so we’ve learned some tips and tricks to help us stay healthy but still enjoy our time away.

 I hate wasting anything, especially food, so I actually pack up and take any food we have in the fridge that will go bad while we are gone.
 We normally eat this at the airport before boarding or on the plane.
 Not only will these tips save you money but they will also allow you to save your treats for things that you really want once you arrive at your destination.